Vanderbilt University

 At the end of the full program, Pitch Day will be held and participants will have the opportunity to pitch their idea to a group of high-caliber judges composed of business leaders, investors, and accomplished entrepreneurs.
 Microgrants will be provided for a number of teams that excel in the Ideator Program.

-Sullivan Family Ideator Summer Cohort (Virtual)
+Sullivan Family Ideator Fall Cohort (Virtual):

-Builder Cohort
+Builder Fall Cohort (Virtual):

 University of Virginia